dekoza/mtgpl/RNA.rst

    -5: Kaya, Orzhov Usurper deals damage to target player equal to the number of cards that player owns in exile and you gain that much life.

+Kaya's Wrath
+   Destroy all creatures.
+You gain life equal to the number of creatures you controlled that were destroyed this way.

 Lavinia, Azorius Renegade
    Each opponent can't cast noncreature spells with converted mana cost greater than the number of lands that player controls.